magore/hp85disk/README.md

 ## hp85disk Terminal Commands
  * Pressing any key will break out of the gpib task loop until a command is entered
    * help
-     * Will list all available commands and options
+     * List all available commands
-     * Each main option has help.
-Example lif help
+     * Some commands also have their own help like *lif help*
+     * Note: all command options must be seperated with spaces between each item

 ### For main help menu type *help*
  * Any word that has help after it will give help for that command